 Outcome of Compatibility studies [ECC REPORT WI-41 FROM SE PT 24]

-Overivew
+10.1 OverView

 Main results of SE24 study

 Based on current progress the following very tentative (August 2012) conclusions may be drawn:

 SRD deployment in the sub-band 873-876 MHz needs to address the problem of protecting ER-GSM uplinks.
 It is clear that this is not possible unless some forms of mitigation are imposed on SRDs.
 The precise nature and conditions of co-existence are still subject to further investigation, although some positive ideas are underway;